sijingzhangzsj0604/docs/docs/cloud/guides/security/ip-restriction.md

 :::tip

-You can also configure the IP Restriction plugin on the API level, in such a case, only the API will be protected by this plugin.
+You can also configure the IP Restriction plugin on the route level, in such a case, only the route will be protected by this plugin.

 :::